Teacher Preparation and Educational Leadership

 Why?

-• It helps assure quality in educator preparation through external peer review
+• It assists with quality assurance through external peer review.

-• Sets standards for what new teachers need to know and for clinical training, which allows teachers to enter the classroom ready to teach effectively
+• Provides standards for what new teachers need to know and experience to enter as classroom-ready teachers.

 See our accreditation page for more information.